 10. The honking stops approximately 2 seconds before your beating by tire iron begins.
 Never stop moving.

-And rest assured that you will forget every one of these tips when you return again in June as you happily drive your Volvo station wagon/BMW/Mercedes the wrong way down a one way street.
+And rest assured that you will forget every one of them when you return again in June and happily drive your Volvo station wagon/BMW/Mercedes the wrong way down a one way street.

 We’ll be expecting you.

 *My children are no longer college aged, but my complaints are still the same.